-The below floor fish boxes are equipped with a diaphragm pump and ball valve controls located in the bilge.
-Access is through the aft in-deck hatch.
-Make sure the ball valves are in the open position (handles in line with the hose) in the bilge.
-When pumping out the fishboxes one box will empty before the other.
-To empty the other box, close the ball valve on the fish box that empties first.
+The below floor fish boxes are equipped with diaphragm pumps and ball valve controls located in the bilge.
+Access is through the aft in-deck mechanical hatch.
+Make sure the ball valves are in the open position (handles in line with the hose) before activating the pumps.
+Press the fishbox pump switch at the helm until the corresponding box is empty.
+Repeat until both boxes are emptied.
 The fish boxes should be flushed out and cleaned after each use.